 Choosing sun-dried tomatoes

-Don’t use dried tomatoes that are really dried out, as they won’t add much flavor; even with the slow cooking time, desiccated tomatoes may contribute a leathery texture that doesn’t do much for the mouth feel of the soup.
+Don’t use dried tomatoes that are really dried out, as they won’t add much flavor; even with the slow cooking time, desiccated tomatoes may contribute a leathery texture that doesn’t do much for the mouth feel or taste of the soup.

 Thyme-Scented Tomato Brown Rice Soup